Update for Summer 2021

-The Summer School office launched a successful mini-grant program in 2018 to encourage faculty adoption or expansion of instructional technologies or software use in UNC Summer School courses.
-While the program is suspended for Summer 2021, we are hopeful the Summer School office will continue to provide funding while CFE manages the application process.
+The Summer School office launched a successful Teaching With Technology Mini-Grant Program in 2018 to encourage faculty adoption or expansion of instructional technologies or software use in Summer School courses.
+While the program is suspended for Summer 2021, we are hopeful the Summer School office will provide future funding and partner with CFE to manage the program.
 The goal is for faculty to adopt interactive software or instructional technologies that they currently do not use and that will enhance student participation and engagement.
 Proposals that simply provide tools that help faculty with course management are not the focus of this program.

-Faculty who teach Summer School courses at UNC-Chapel Hill play a vital role to help many students complete academic requirements needed to graduate on time or visiting students to earn transfer credits to their home institutions.
-Summer courses also enable students to take courses for personal enrichment or others to complete professional certification.
-To help students succeed inside and outside the classroom or lab, faculty can teach with technology using a wide variety of tools such as new features in Sakai, software programs relevant to the discipline, augmented or virtual reality, polling or assessment tools, or creative uses of audio or video technologies.
+Faculty who teach Summer School courses at Carolina play a vital role in helping many students complete academic requirements needed to graduate on time and visiting students earn transfer credits to their home institutions.
+Summer School courses also enable students to take courses for personal enrichment and others complete professional certification.
+To help students succeed inside and outside the classroom or lab, faculty can teach with technology using a wide variety of tools such as new features in Sakai, software programs relevant to the discipline, or campus-supported tools for classroom communication, polling, or multimedia uses (i.e., Adobe, PollEverywhere, VoiceThread, or Zoom).

 Who is Eligible

-The Mini-Grant Program is open to faculty who will be teaching courses during Summer School in the Maymester, First Session, or Second Session, AND who have taught that course in at least one prior summer.
+The Mini-Grant program is open to faculty who will be teaching courses during Summer School in the Maymester, First Session, or Second Session, AND who have taught that course in at least one prior summer.
 While graduate student and post-doc instructors can apply if they meet both criteria, priority will be given to faculty.

-The partnership involves the Center for Faculty Excellence, Information Technology Services-Teaching and Learning, University Libraries, OASIS, BeAM (network of makerspaces) and UNC-CH Summer School.
+The partnership involves the Center for Faculty Excellence, Information Technology Services Educational Technologies, University Libraries, OASIS, BeAM (network of makerspaces), and Summer School.
 Support partners will consult with grant winners to help implement their technology ideas.

-Those faculty selected will receive a $750 grant in recognition of the extra effort and time to learn and adopt the technology/software for their 2019 summer course.
+Those faculty selected will receive a $750 grant in recognition of the extra effort and time to learn and adopt the technology and/or software for their summer course.
 The goal is to award at least 20 grants.
 The grant would be paid at the same time as the instructor’s summer teaching stipend.
-The faculty members receiving the grants would be expected to participate in a one-time Information Session in Fall 2019 to share with other faculty what they learned, recommendations and reflections, and what’s next.
+The faculty members receiving the grants should be available to participate in a one-time Information Session after teaching to share with other faculty what they learned, recommendations and reflections, and what’s next.
 This initiative could also assist faculty interested in learning more about supported technology and/or software on campus that could lead to an application for the CFE/Lenovo Instructional Innovation Grants program.

 How to Apply

-2) A brief description (maximum 300 words) describing what new technology you plan to use in the course, how you plan to incorporate it, and what benefit it will have for student learning, participation or engagement.
+- A brief description (maximum 300 words) describing what new technology you plan to use in the course, how you plan to incorporate it, and what benefit it will have for student learning, participation, or engagement.